|

 |||

-RAM-R |
+Ram-R |

-Dyad that uses a Motion-Point to guide a Point. |
+A dyad that uses a Motion-Point to change the length of one Part |

 ||

-RAM-P |
+Ram-P |

-Dyad that uses a Motion-Point to guide a Point. |
+A dyad that uses a Motion-Point to change the length of one Part |

 ||